enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 3. Create and initialize a database using the appropriate steps above.
 The database name should be slightly different; replace `Dev` or `_dev` with the short name of your installation from the configuration file.
 Also, for SQL Server, grant the `NETWORK SERVICE` account reader/writer access to the database.

-4. Set up an IIS web site or virtual directory that points at the appropriate folder in the logic that you copied to the server in step 2.
+4. Set up an IIS website or virtual directory that points at the appropriate folder in the logic that you copied to the server in step 2.
 Run the application pool as `NETWORK SERVICE`.

 Some of the EWL developers use an internal product called the EWL System Manager, which builds, tests, and deploys EWL systems automatically.
 It's like an ultra-opinionated version of Heroku or AppHarbor.
 It can be run in the cloud or on-premises.
 [Let us know in the forum](https://community.enterpriseweblibrary.org/) if you are interested in using this.